Saikuron/technos-web-2020/front-end/README.md

-## Frontend part
+## Front-end part

-This is a simple tic tac toe
+This is the front-end part of our project

 ### Installation